86 articles · 8 breeds · tools · topics

 2. Standard Market Liquidity

 Duroc-sired pigs sell to anyone, anywhere, anytime.
-Wet markets, traders, lechoneros, palengke vendors, processor contracts — all standard channels accept Duroc-sired commercial pigs.
+Wet markets, traders, lechoneros, palengke vendors, processor contracts.
+All standard channels accept Duroc-sired commercial pigs.
 The supply chain is mature, prices are transparent, and you can sell on short notice.

 3. Heat Tolerance